How to Quickly Stop Muscle Cramps

 - Taking diuretic medications

-Sporadic muscle cramps, on the other hand, are usually caused by:
+The more infrequent muscle cramps, on the other hand, usually happen because of:

 - Lack of stretching before or after exercise

 - Unusual movements

 Stretching: a great way to stop muscle cramps fast

 Muscle cramps are caused by a contraction of the tissue.
 So, the first step is to try to stretch it out.
 If the cramp is in your calf, for example, fully extend your leg, straighten your foot, and aim your toes upward try to push your heel farther away from your hip.

 If the cramp is in your toes, hold them with your hand and try to stretch each one individually.

 You can use a little vegetable oil (olive, sunflower, sesame, coconut, or almond) to massage the cramping are and put some pressure on it.
 It’s essential to massage in the opposite direction of the pain.

 The most important thing is to generate some localized heat and make the recovery as quick as possible.